-- o Status: A string indicating the health of the node as assessed by the supervision (agency).
-This should be considered primary source of truth for node health.
+o Status: A string indicating the health of the node as assessed by the supervision (agency).
+This should be considered primary source of truth for coordinator and dbservers node health.
 If the node is responding normally to requests, it is "GOOD".
 If it has missed one heartbeat, it is "BAD".
-If it has been declared failed by the supervision, which occurs after missing heartbeats for about 15 seconds, it will be marked "FAILED". - o SyncStatus: The last sync status reported by the node.
-This value is primarily used to determine the value of Status.
+If it has been declared failed by the supervision, which occurs after missing heartbeats for about 15 seconds, it will be marked "FAILED".